Introduction To St. Maarten

 The Spanish, then realising the importance of the island expelled the Dutch in the early 17th century.
 However, the Dutch and French persisted in their efforts to retain control in the island, finally the Spanish gave up and in 1648 a treaty was signed dividing the island between France which gained 21 sq. miles, and the Netherlands which got the remaining 16 sq. miles.
 However, because of many disputes, the present-day borders were not established until 1817.

 African slaves were brought over, and a plantation-based economy prevailed until slavery was abolished.
 Today the island has a thriving tourist industry, and the Dutch and French sides exist peacefully together.
+The mix of races and people is one of the top St. Maarten cultural attractions of St. Maarten.

 St. Maarten’s Natural Attractions